 Chemical / Kinetic Force Compliance

 i.
-Chemical Substance (OC Spray, Pepperball Projectile Launcher): Chemical substances should not be used if resistance is minor, or if light physical tactics would achieve the same end.
+Chemical Substance (OC Spray, Pepperball Projectile Launcher- Pepperball is an encapsulated projectile containing powdered cayenne pepper that is fired via dedicated launcher): Chemical substances should not be used if resistance is minor, or if light physical tactics would achieve the same end.
 Chemical substances may be used in self-defense or defense of another.
 They may also be used to subdue a person who physically resists arrest or to discourage persons engaged in violent conduct.
 They may be utilized with the subject who resists initial physical contact, shows signs of imminent physical resistance, or when a physical confrontation would be necessary in self-defense or in defense of another.
-(Pepperball is an encapsulated projectile containing powdered cayenne pepper that is fired via a dedicated launcher.)
 The utilization of chemical substances may not be appropriate if such use could affect innocent bystanders particularly children.

 D. Compliance / Mechanical/ Assaultive/Threatening Subject(s)